ubaldot/vim-helpme/README.md

 command!
 HelpMeShopping :HelpMe ~/shopping_list.txt
 ```

-Invokation of `:HelpMeNumpy` and `:HelpMeShopping` will produce the output
+Invocation of `:HelpMeNumpy` and `:HelpMeShopping` will produce the output
 depicted in the previous two screenshots, respectively.

 ## Installation